SIPHER Consortium

 OUR POLICY FOCUS

 We will work with policy partners at local, regional and national level to tackle their above-average chronic disease burden and persistent health inequalities: Sheffield City Council, Greater Manchester Combined Authority and Scottish Government.
-We will focus on four jointly agreed policy priorities for good health:
+We will focus on jointly agreed policy priorities for good health:

 - Creating a fairer economy